nextcloud/documentation/admin_manual/installation/system_requirements.rst

 - Google **Chrome**/Chromium
 - Apple **Safari**

-.. note:: If you want to use Nextcloud Talk you should use Mozilla Firefox 52+ or Google Chrome/Chromium 49+ to have the full
+.. note:: If you want to use Nextcloud Talk you should use Mozilla **Firefox** 52+ or Google **Chrome**/Chromium 49+ to have
-          experience with video calls and screensharing.
-Google Chrome/Chromium requires a additional plugin for screensharing
+          the full experience with video calls and screensharing.
+Google Chrome/Chromium requires a additional plugin for screensharing.